3 Ways Intermittent Fasting Can Balance Your Hormones

-Insulin resistance is where your body isn't as able to recognize insulin (glucose storing hormone).
-This leads to Type 2 Diabetes and fertility conditions such as PCOS.
+Insulin resistance is where your body's cells aren't as able to recognize insulin (glucose storing hormone) as efficiently.
+This can lead to Type 2 Diabetes and fertility conditions such as PCOS.
 Intermittent Fasting has been found to increase your insulin sensitivity which not only helps to reduce your risk of Type 2 Diabetes and PCOS, it also aids in tapping into fat burning mechanisms that leads to natural weight loss!

 #2: Increased Growth Hormone

 Growth hormone is necessary to help your body burn fat and repair muscle mass.
 However, levels of growth hormone are essentially not detectable as soon as you eat.
 If you are eating as soon as you wake up and snacking until you go to bed, this doesn't allow much opportunity for growth hormone to go up and repair your muscles.
 Intermittent Fasting, on the other hand, aids in increasing growth hormone by up to 2000%!